TomDonoghue/TomDonoghue.github.io/index.md

 {: refdef}

 Hello, I'm Tom!
 I'm a research scientist, working in the area of computational and cognitive neuroscience.
+Starting August, 2025 I will be a Lecturer of Cognitive Science at the University of Manchester!
-I am currently a postdoctoral research scientist in the laboratory of [Dr. Joshua Jacobs](https://jacobslab.bme.columbia.edu/) at Columbia University.
+Until then, I am finishing my appointment as a postdoctoral research scientist in the laboratory of [Dr. Joshua Jacobs](https://jacobslab.bme.columbia.edu/) at Columbia University.
 Before that, I did my PhD with
 [Dr. Bradley Voytek](https://voyteklab.com/), at the University of California, San Diego.